opentaps/open-climate-investing/book/New-Asset-Classes.md

 These __may__ well turn out to be good investments, but they are not without risks of their own.
 Here are a few to consider:

-Basis risk: The lack of correlation between negative carbon assets and other assets.
-For example, [our paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3967613) found no correlation between the European Union Allowances (EUA) futures for GHG emissions rights and the stock market.

-Technology risk: These projects have their own specific risks, depending on what they do:

-- Solar: Could a warming planet cause more cloudy days, reducing the output from solar panels?
-- Wind: Similarly, could climate change reduce the amount of wind for wind power?
-- Mangrove forests: Are mangrove forests dying as a result of climate change?
-- Forestry: As the planet warms, some scientists believe that terrestrial forests will release more carbon than they absorb as a result of fires and changes to savannah and grasslands.
-This may already be happening in the Amazonia.
-- Soil carbon: Could we actually be wrong about whether the soil really sequesters carbon, or how much or how permanent the sequestration is?

-Market risk: During the pilot phase, there are philanthropic funders who will pay to help these new technologies get off the ground.
-But to scale up for mass adoption, they will need to be economically viable.
-When will they achieve economic viability?
-Will they depend on government policies until they do so?
-Renewable energy saw a lot of help from government policy until they became cost competitive.
-Other carbon removal projects may permanently need carbon credits to pay for them.
-If you rely on government policies such as compliance carbon credit schemes, remember that they are both complex and slow.
-If you are planning to tap into the voluntary carbon credits markets, know that market is very, very small.

-How will this change over time?
-Renewable energy is so big and mainstream now, there is too much of it at peak hours (duck curve.)
-Will incentives such as net metering still be around?
-Will utilities change their tariff rates to time of use so that peak renewable generation is worth less?

-Obsolescence risk: This is the counterpart to market risk.
-Certain types of carbon credits have fallen out of favor and lost value over time.
-For example, renewable energy was a dominant part of the market, but the falling prices of renewables have made carbon credits unnecessary for supporting them.
-As a result, existing carbon credits from projects issued years ago have fallen in value.
-Are they any less valid now that new renewable energy projects are no longer eligible for carbon credits?
-That's an interesting debate, but unlikely to help the holders of the credits.

-Regulatory risk: Will compliance programs continue to accept your technology and project type?
-Will net metering be repealed?
-Will you be able to get permits for rolling out the projects?

-Counterparty risk: If you are investing in projects to provide energy or generate carbon credits, who are you selling to, and what is the risk of their defaulting?

-Currency risk: In case it's in another country, especially less developed one.

-Liquidity risk: If these are long term projects, will you be able to sell them when you need money for something else?
-If you are planning to finance them, how will your funding counterparty mark your positions for collateral?

 Early days - Lots of different standards.
 Eventually market will converge either to the government compliance standards or large private sector ones.
 Will your project make it?